gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - gas logistics information

-  - volume of each required gas mix for dive profile calculated using rule of thirds
+  - volume of each required gas mix for the dive plan calculated using rule of thirds
-  - verification message for each emergency dive profile that volume of gas is sufficient for a dive profile, warning otherwise
+  - volume of each required gas mix for every dive profile (no rule applied)
-  - verification message that volume of each gas mix fits into specified, appropriate diving cylinder, warning otherwise
+  - verification message that volume of each gas mix fits into specified, appropriate diving cylinder, warning otherwise (if diving cylinder configuration specified)

 - dive slates for